-In the manufacturing and service sectors, access and data sharing between various departments requires a considerable amount of time and investment: the artificial intelligence through tools such as chatbots, rich media cards and semantic databases can represent a valid resource to optimize production processes.
+In the manufacturing and service sectors, access and optimal data sharing between internal resources requires a considerable expenditure of time and has a significant impact on production costs: the artificial intelligence with tools such as chatbots, rich media cards and semantic databases can represent a valid resource to optimize working processes.

-For a pharmaceutical recruiting company, the project goal was to find a shared solution within the team to facilitate the retrieval and matching of curricula and the correct allocation of human resources, taking advantage of the AI.
+For a pharmaceutical recruiting company, the project goal was to find a solution shared by all parties involved – project managers, human resources and sales – to facilitate the retrieval and matching of consultants curricula and their correct allocation at the client’s facility, taking advantage of the AI.

-To accurately identify the customer’s requirements – a recruiting company in the pharmaceutical sector – a single day Lean UX workshop was organized involving stakeholders and product managers.
-The goal was to create a conversational interface prototype so to satisfy the needs of the primary user, the project manager.
+To accurately identify the customer’s requirements, a single day Lean UX workshop was organized involving stakeholders and product managers.
+The goal was to create a functional prototype so to satisfy the needs of the primary user.